 How do I select the conversion types for each campaign group?

 Click on the drop-down next to Conversion Types in the right corner of the campaign group.
 Check the boxes of the conversion types you’d like to consider.
 The number in brackets indicates the number of conversions this type has achieved in the past 90 days.

-You’ll only see conversion types that tick two requirements: (1) had a conversion in the last 90 days, and (2) designated to ‘Include in Conversions’ inside AdWords.
-To see this in AdWords, hit Tools > Measurement > Conversions.
+You’ll only see conversion types that tick two requirements: (1) had a conversion in the last 90 days, and (2) designated to ‘Include in Conversions’ inside Google Ads.
+To see this in Google Ads, hit Tools and Settings > Measurement > Conversions.
 Each conversion type will be listed with a ‘Yes’ or ‘No’ in the Include in Conversions column.

 Should I set a Manual Target CPA or use Auto-Targeting?

-If your target is extremely far away from the current performance, we’d advise you to choose something more realistic for now, or use auto-targeting to bring the account closer in the short-term.
+If your target is extremely far from the current performance, we’d advise you to choose something a bit more realistic for now or use auto-targeting to bring the account closer in the short term.
 Otherwise, drastic targets can cause unexpected recommendations from our algorithm.

 Why is my number of conversions not a whole number?

 The number of conversions achieved depends on the attribution model you selected in AdWords for the chosen conversion types.
-To find this in AdWords, click Tools > Measurement > Conversions, select the desired conversion type and click Edit Settings > Attribution Model.
+To find this in Google Ads, click Tools and Settings > Measurement > Conversions, select the desired conversion type and click Edit Settings > Attribution Model.

-In one scenario, you might have chosen a model that attributes credit for a conversion across several clicks, some of those clicks may have happened more than 90 days ago.
+You might have chosen a model that attributes credit for a conversion across several clicks in one scenario.
+Some of those clicks may have happened more than 90 days ago.
 In this case, the conversion will be worth less than 1, and your total number of conversions will be a decimal.